Sharon G. Flake

-Sharon G. Flake (born December 24, 1955) is an American writer of children and young adult literature.
-She has lived in Pittsburgh, Pennsylvania, with her daughter for many years.
-She is a graduate of the University of Pittsburgh with a BA in English.
+Sharon G. Flake (born December 25, 1955) is an American writer of children and young adult literature who lives in Pittsburgh, Pennsylvania.

-Flake's debut novel The Skin I'm In which was published in 1998 follows thirteen-year-old Maleeka Madison who is teased about the color of her skin and her homemade dresses.
-To end the bullying, Maleeka tries to befriend her tormentors.
-She learns that trying to fit in is not the best way to make people like you.
-Flake's work has won numerous awards, including the John Steptoe Award for New Talent in 1999 for new authors and has also garnered positive feedback from Booklist and School Library Journal.
-She has also won two Coretta Scott King Awards.
+Flake's debut novel, The Skin I'm In, was published in 1998.
+Her work has won numerous awards, including the John Steptoe Award for New Talent in 1999 for new authors, and has garnered positive feedback from Booklist and School Library Journal.
+She has also won two Coretta Scott King Honor Awards.

-Biography
+Early life and education

 Flake was born in Philadelphia.
 She is the second youngest child, with three brothers and two sisters, and grew up in an inner-city neighborhood.
-Her father worked for Philadelphia Gas Co., while her mother did days work and raised her cream children.
-Through their guidance, Flake and her siblings were encouraged to be themselves, learning about culture through music, TV, politics, and books.
+Her father worked for Philadelphia Gas Co., while her mother did days work and raised her children.

 As a teenager, she attended Simon Gratz High School, where she was a member of the tennis team and the honor society.
 Flake earned her bachelor's degree from the University of Pittsburgh in 1978, majoring in English Writing and minoring in Political Science.
 During this time, she had an internship at the University's public relations office, and wrote for The Pitt News.
-Immediately after graduating she took a job as a house parent in a Pittsburgh area youth shelter.
-She later went on to work with young people in foster care.
-From 1987 until 2005, Flake returned to the University of Pittsburgh public relations department where she eventually became a supervisor, then went on to become Director of Public Relations at the University's Joseph M. Katz Graduate School of Business.